uktrade/pii-secret-check-hooks/README.md

 A file is written to, which should be included in committed files, which records a hash of files checked by the hooks.

-## Excluding files with .pii-secret-exclude
+## Excluding files with `pii-secret-exclude` file.
 In order to exclude files from the checks, add them to this file.
 HOWEVER, you should heavily favour excluding lines using `/PS-IGNORE`, rather than files.

-## Adding your own regular expressions with .pii-custom-regex
+## Adding your own regular expressions with `pii-custom-regex` file.
 Add our own regexes for secret or PII identification.
 Each one should be added one per line in the format:

     name=regex

 Regexes used should be Python compatible and should not use start and end markers.

-## Excluding false positives from the NER hook
+## Excluding false positives from the NER hook with `pii-custom-ner-exclude` file.
-Add your own list of entities that should be excluded in the .pii-custom-ner-exclude file.
+Add your own list of entities that should be excluded in the `pii-custom-ner-exclude` file.

 ## Generating an exclude file with a list of NER entities to exclude
 If you want to output NER entities into a single file (very useful when setting up a repo), you can